smblott-github/chromi/README.md

 ### Extension Installation

-The extension can then be installed as an unpackaged extension directly from the project folder (see "Load unpacked extension..." on chrome's "Extensions" page).
+The extension can be installed as an unpackaged extension directly from the project folder (see "Load unpacked extension..." on chrome's "Extensions" page).